Human Engineer

 • Working independently within a team, setting your own deadlines while taking into account many others.

-What do you get in return
+You get in return

 • Technical and personal skills.